LumKitty/MiLight3/README.md

 # MiLight3
 Python 2.7 control class for controlling MiLight-3.0 (Limitless V6.0) lights.
 Zone support should be working.
-Internal iBox light support is still very broken.
+Internal iBox light is not supported.
 Also includes a handy module for detecting night/day so you can use the warm/cool white features in a manner similar to f.lux, twilight, redshift etc.

 # Requirements:
-Fasteners is required for lockfile support: https://pypi.python.org/pypi/fasteners PyEphem is required for the supplied on/off scripts: http://rhodesmill.org/pyephem/
+Fasteners is required for lockfile support: https://pypi.python.org/pypi/fasteners PyEphem is required for the isday.py and the supplied on/off scripts: http://rhodesmill.org/pyephem/

 # Preparation - Linux:
 ```